Vivian Jovanni

-Vivian Jovanni (born August 17, 1995) is an American actress and former model.
+Vivian Jovanni (born August 17, 1995) is an American former actress and former model.
 She is known for portraying the role of Ciara Brady on the NBC soap opera, Days of Our Lives.

 Early life

 Jovanni was born in Houston, Texas to Laura and Edward Pupo, Cuban immigrants of Spanish and Italian descent.
 She has two brothers, Daniel and Christian, who is her twin.

 Career

 Jovanni is managed by Dreamscope Entertainment.
 Before moving to Los Angeles to pursue her acting career, she worked as a model, and in 2013 was named Female Fitness Model of the Year by International Modeling and Talent Association.
 In 2014, she made her acting debut when she landed the guest-starring role in the series The Bay.